BrickMMO/tasks/document-conversion.markdown

 ## Document Conversion

-For this task you will be contributing to the docmentation of [BrickMMO](https://brickmmo.com/).
+For this task you will be contributing to the documentation of [BrickMMO](https://brickmmo.com/).

 Many of the BrickMMO tasks require students to create PDF documents or slide decks: